In the guide

 If you are concerned that your horse, donkey, etc is unwell, you should contact your local veterinary surgeon.

 If you suspect that your horse has any of the clinical signs of African horse sickness then this needs to be reported immediately to APHA, as well as your private veterinary surgeon.
-See Notifiable diseases in animals on the GOV.UK website.Back to top
+Information on notifiable diseases in animals can be found on the GOV.UK website.Back to top

 Legislation applicable to African horse sickness